 In 1984, Kase entered his AE86 in the World RAC (today’s FIA WRC) and won a few rounds in the Group N class.
-It is is the only AE86 that won a RAC race with a Japanese driver, and featured Carrosser’s own MFE fuel-trimming ECU, which Kase designed.
+It featured Carrosser’s own MFE fuel-trimming ECU, which Kase designed.
 This product triggered the introduction of the name “Cusco,” inspired by the ancient capital of the Incan Empire, a city known for having advanced scientific culture and technology.

 What we know as Cusco today is actually just one brand under the Carrosser umbrella.
 Cusco makes the aftermarket tuning parts, while Carrosser handles competition parts and is officially sanctioned by the Japan Automobile Federation.
 There are other Carrosser sub-brands as well: Safety 21, which makes safety equipment, and Vacanza, which makes VIP-style suspensions for image rather than performance.

 By the late 80s, Cusco’s reach had expanded significantly.
 Kase stepped away from the driver’s seat and signed Kiyoshi Inoue, who drove an E39 Mitsubishi Galant VR-4 from 1989-95.
 Inoue became Cusco’s ace driver, and competed in WRC.
 In 1989, the Galant took first place at the Acropolis Rally as a Group N class car, making Inoue the first Japanese driver to win the rally.